 where, $g_Y$ and $g_W$ are the $U(1)_Y$ and $SU(2)_L$ gauge couplings respectively and $g_t = 2m_t/v$ is the top quark Yukawa coupling.
-Here we neglect couplings of the lighter quarks and $\Lambda$ is the cut-off scale.
-The Veltman Condition (V.C.) demands that $\delta m_h^2\sim 0$ or at least controllably small.
+Here we neglect the couplings of the lighter quarks and $\Lambda$ is the cut-off scale.
+The Veltman condition (V.C.) demands that $\delta m_h^2\sim 0$ or at least controllably small.
 With the observed Higgs mass at 125 GeV, the condition to make $\delta m_h \sim 0$ demands $\Lambda < 760$ GeV, which is already ruled out by LHC.
-One way to solve this problem is to introduce new particles, which can contribute in the loops and soften the fine tuning by ensuring exact cancellation or partial as we have already discussed in the introduction.
+One way to solve this problem is to introduce new particles, which can contribute in the loops and soften the fine-tuning by ensuring exact cancellation or partial as we have already discussed in the introduction.

 A popular way to address this problem is to consider the effects of the higher dimensional operators in the EFT framework.
 Let us assume that the New Physics (NP) exists at a very high scale $\Lambda$.
-The effect of NP can be effectively integrated out at $\Lambda$ and this will effectively give us SM, plus some effective operators involving only the SM fields, which holds through out the low energy scale, otherwise known as the Standard Model Effective Field Theory (SMEFT)~\cite{Brivio:2017vri}.
+The effect of NP can be integrated out at $\Lambda$ and this will effectively give us SM, plus some effective operators involving only the SM fields.
+This is known as the Standard Model Effective Field Theory (SMEFT)~\cite{Brivio:2017vri}.
 The Lagrangian, which incorporates dimension six SMEFT operators in addition to the Standard Model dimension four operators, can be expressed as,

-In contrast to $\mathcal{C}_{4i}$, which is the only function of the parameters linked to the degrees of freedom in the Standard Model, $\mathcal{C}_{6i}$ are the Wilson Coefficients, which are functions of the integrated out dynamics at $\Lambda$.
-These operators can be expanded at any choice of basis, for example, HISZ basis \cite{Hagiwara:1996kf}, Warsaw basis~\cite{Grzadkowski:2010es,Jenkins:2013zja}, SILH basis~\cite{Giudice:2007fh} etc. The set of dimension six operators that involves Higgs in Warsaw basis are:
+In contrast to $\mathcal{C}_{4i}$, which is the only function of the parameters linked to the degrees of freedom in the Standard Model, $\mathcal{C}_{6i}$ are the Wilson coefficients, which are functions of the integrated out dynamics at $\Lambda$.
+These operators can be expanded at any choice of basis, for example, HISZ basis \cite{Hagiwara:1996kf,Brivio:2021alv}, Warsaw basis~\cite{Grzadkowski:2010es,Jenkins:2013zja}, SILH basis~\cite{Giudice:2007fh} etc. The set of dimension six operators that involves Higgs in Warsaw basis are: